 Mittens vs. Gloves

-One pair of thick wool socks is far better for warmth than layering several thin cotton socks that restrict circulation, trap moisture, and actually make their little toes colder throughout the day.
+One pair of thick wool socks is far better for warmth than layering several thin cotton socks that restrict circulation, trap moisture, and actually make little toes colder throughout the day.
 We use Real Tree merino blend socks as everyday winter socks since they can go in the dryer.
 Our first pair lasted two boys over 3 years, which is VERY impressive around here.
 For longer or colder adventures we slide them into their thicker merino wool blend socks.

 This is another one up to personal preference.
 We have a few brands we love and we look for sales and check all of our second-hand favorite sites (those are outlined below).
 Our oldest doesn’t like the weight of winter boots so I applied an extra layer of waterproofing spray to his hiking boots and he wears them for most sledding and snow fort building activities.
 The little guys are wearing Columbia and Sorel boots that are warm and insulating with a sturdy sole and traction for icy trails.